 In addition to the technical and intellectual assets Propel inherited several CompanyIQ’s corporate secretarial customers.
 Propel’s development team continued to operate this corporate secretarial business as a means of cultivating a group of corporate administration customers that would allow the Propel Ventures’ product teams to conduct rapid user research, test features and get feedback from their own real customers.
 Acting as corporate administration employees also allowed Propel’s developers to deepen their domain expertise, putting themselves into the shoes of the people who would one day be using the platform they were building.

-Propel help time-shit a response to a growing market threat
+Propel help time-shift a response to a growing market threat